Gardens to Visit In and Near Seattle

 While there are beds of flowers, in many ways it is the variety of tees and bushes that create the interest in the garden.
 This is especially true during an autumn visit.
 The brilliantly colored trees really show off their colors in the fall.

 It’s easy to spend a few hours wandering the garden paths and taking photos.
 Neither of the times that I visited was it particularly crowded, although during my fall visit I definitely encountered a larger crowd.
-In this time of social distancing it should not be difficult to keep one’s distance while visiting the Kubota Garden.
 It is a serene and calming place to visit.

 Bellevue Botanical Garden